xuezhaojun/improved_spectral_clustering/Readme.md

 gmeans.py : an implementation a g-means

-process.py : run experiment step by step and store results into mongodb
+process.py : run experiment step by step and store results into mongodb; access results from mongodb and do calculate and print result(sum and avg)

+    function: process
+        do all process on a dataset
+    function: store_in_mongo
+        result process result into mongodb
+    function: print
-print.py : access results from mongodb and do calculate and print result(sum and avg)
+        access mongodb, get data and do sum and avg then print

 datasets(dir) : store datasets information